Governance and Management of the Archi® Project

 If a feature is a user request, or it is a bug report, the code has to be implemented by Phil Beauvoir or Jean-Baptiste Sarrodie.
 This means the feature/bug may or may not be implemented depending on time, resources and developer inclination.

 User Pull Requests (PR) can be made via the Git mechanism available on GitHub.
 Please read our wiki guide How can I contribute code to Archi?

 A short summary of the process for getting a PR or patch approved is as follows:

 - Discuss the Issue with Phil Beauvoir and Jean-Baptiste Sarrodie on GitHub

-- Issue a PR via GitHub, together with appropriate Unit Tests
+- If all is agreed, then issue a draft PR via GitHub, together with appropriate Unit Tests

 - Await review